daianna-glez/RNAseq_2022_Finalproject/README.md

 # RNAseq_2022_Finalproject

+Bioinformatics and Statistics class 2022, LCG undergarduate program, UNAM.

 ## Description
 This study executes a differential gene expression analysis using RNA-seq data of isolated dermal endothelial cells from diabetic and control patients.

 ## Motivation
 According to the [first global report on diabetes](https://www.who.int/publications/i/item/9789241565257) of the World Health Organization, the number of adults living with diabetes has almost quadrupled since 1980.
 This dramatic increment is largely attibuted to the prevalence of type 2 diabetes [[1](https://www.who.int/publications/i/item/9789241565257)].
 Given its world-wide high prevalence and major health consequences, this disease represents a main field of research.
 Transcriptomic studies such as the one presented here help comprehend the underlying molecular mechanisms leading to, or resulting from diabetes.